tobiassafie/first-year-coding/README.md

 #### Choropleth: Rent Change by Census Tract
 <img src="./assets/rent_change_choropleth.png" alt="Choropleth of rent change" width="650"/>
 This choropleth gives a citywide view of how deeply rent increases have affected Philadelphia.
 The darkest reds mark neighborhoods under the highest displacement pressure.
   N.B.
-The darkest red spot is around 38th & Market, which is predominantly inhabited by Drexel and UPenn students.
+The darkest red spot is around 38th & Walnut, which is predominantly inhabited by UPenn and Drexel students.

 ---